 Not Researching Deals

-By doing your own research and comparing websites, you’ll get a sense of the average cost of the product available in the marketplace.
+By doing your own research and comparing websites, you’ll get a sense of the average cost of a product available in the marketplace.
 Price comparison gives you the best chance to figure out if a deal is legitimate or just a bunch of fluff.
-By not researching, you could get stuck overpaying for an item you want or potentially giving into a fraudulent deal.
+By not researching, you could get stuck overpaying for an item you want or potentially giving in to a fraudulent deal.

 Not Monitoring Your Accounts